BedrockStreaming/tech.bedrockstreaming.com/_posts/2023-12-18-aws-reinvent-lasvegas-2023.md

 ![Practice like you play](/images/posts/2023-12-18-aws-reinvent-lasvegas-2023/aws-reinvent-2023-resilience.jpg)

-Olga Hall, Director of Live Events Availability & Resilience at Amazon Prime Video, and Lauren Domb,Chief Technologist, WWP Federal Financial Services, WW Chaos Engineering Lead at AWS, [discussed the importance of resilience in the streaming industry](https://www.youtube.com/watch?v=r3J0fEgNCLQ).
+Olga Hall, Director of Live Events Availability & Resilience at Amazon Prime Video, and Lauren Domb, Chief Technologist, WWP Federal Financial Services, WW Chaos Engineering Lead at AWS, [discussed the importance of resilience in the streaming industry](https://www.youtube.com/watch?v=r3J0fEgNCLQ).

 They highlighted the high cost of downtime and the impact on companies' ability to serve their customers.
 We're talking about an average of $300,000 per hour across the industry.